• Ntc

 Ntc 5G speed and coverage: How much can be expected?

-Having pushed public access for its 5G trial for the lack of compatible 5G phones, Ntc is currently testing the network internally with NSA architecture.
-We are getting reliable information from the insiders that they are consistently getting a download speed of between 800 Mbps to 1 Gbps on their devices.
-So, in its first phase trials, we can expect around 1 Gbps speed from the Ntc 5G trial while the coverage will span within a kilometer thanks to its mid-band spectrum.
-The company has revealed its plan to use SA architecture for 5G however, it’s stuck at NTA due to the license issues for importing equipment.
+Having called off public access for 5G due to the lack of compatible 5G phones, Ntc tested the network internally with NSA architecture.
+We got reliable information from the insiders that they consistently received a download speed of between 800 Mbps to 1 Gbps on their devices.
+So, in its first phase of public rollout, we can expect around 1 Gbps speed from the Ntc 5G while the coverage will span within a kilometer thanks to its mid-band spectrum.
+The company has revealed its plan to use SA architecture for 5G, however, it’s stuck at NTA due to the license issues for importing equipment.

 5G speed with Mobile Network Signs